 - 1 teaspoon vanilla extract

-- Preheat the oven to 350ºF and line a muffin tin with paper muffin liners or spray with cooking spray.
+- Preheat the oven to 350ºF and line a muffin tin with muffin liners and spray with cooking spray.

-- Place all dry ingredients into a medium-sized mixing bowl and set aside.
+- Combine all dry ingredients in a medium-size bowl and set aside.

-- Next, in a separate large bowl whisk eggs together.
-Add the rest of the wet ingredients to the bowl (except for coconut oil).
-Mix well.
+- Next, in a separate large bowl, whisk together the two eggs.
+Then, add the rest of the wet ingredients to the bowl (except for coconut oil) and mix to combine.

 - Slowly add dry ingredients to wet ingredients and mix until well combined.
-Add coconut oil and mix.
+Finally, add melted coconut oil and mix again.